SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/actions.md

 To do so it is required a parameter to be filled:

 * Payload - A Json Body
-* values - The mapped values will be available on the Map action result (Content)
+* values - The mapped values will be available on the Merge action result (Content)

 ```json title="Template"
 {